Remove byte-order mark from the beginning of the file

 When a file is saved with BOM (byte-order mark) on a Mac or Linux machine Windows PowerShell cannot execute the script.
-Unfortunately the “cat” command does not show the byte-order mark at the beginning of the file.
-Some editors show a question mark at the beginning of the file.
-I have discovered it when I […]
+Unfortunately the “cat” command by default does not show the byte-order mark at the beginning of the file.
+As Oriol stated…

 Invoke-WebRequest : The request was aborted: Could not create SSL/TLS secure channel.